1. Using Appulate

 There are several buttons on the Quote request page that perform policy binding.
 Their availability is as follows:

 Note: The Request to bind and Bind buttons aren't available for indications.
-The Mark as bound button (either active or inactive) is displayed in an indication's kebab menu.
+The Mark as bound button (either active or inactive) is displayed in an indication's menu.
 It can never become the main button.

 Request to bind